 Role in the project: Leader of WP3 and Pome fruit panel

 Contact person: Markus Kelderer / Alfredo Mora Vargas Email: Markus.Kelderer@laimburg.it / Alfredo.Mora-Vargas@laimburg.it

-The IFOAM Orcanics Europe is the European umbrella organization of the organic food and farming sector.
+The IFOAM Organics Europe is the European umbrella organization of the organic food and farming sector.
 With more than 200 members in 34 European countries, its work spans the entire organic food chain.
-IFOAM Orcanics Europe serves as a knowledge and innovation hub for the sector, promoting the diffusion of innovation, and best practices of organic agriculture across language and cultural barriers.
+IFOAM Organics Europe serves as a knowledge and innovation hub for the sector, promoting the diffusion of innovation, and best practices of organic agriculture across language and cultural barriers.
 IFOAM Organics Europe coordinates and takes part in a range of research projects that are key for developing the organic sector.
-With its long-standing experience in coordinating thematic networks on feed and arable crops, IFOAM Orcanics Europe has the expertise to compile the knowledge collected through the network and disseminate the best practices and research findings in formats that are easy to understand and use by end-users.
-Finally, IFOAM Orcanics Europe initiated and hosts the secretariat of the European Technology Platform for Organic Food and Farming (TP Organics).
+With its long-standing experience in coordinating thematic networks on feed and arable crops, IFOAM Organics Europe has the expertise to compile the knowledge collected through the network and disseminate the best practices and research findings in formats that are easy to understand and use by end-users.
+Finally, IFOAM Organics Europe initiated and hosts the secretariat of the European Technology Platform for Organic Food and Farming (TP Organics).

 Role in the project: WP4 leader